Requirements for Archiving, Distribution and User Services in Earth Observation System Data and Information System (EOSDIS)

 2 REQUIREMENTS SPECIFICATION FOR ARCHIVE, DISTRIBUTION AND USER SERVICES

 Data to be archived are ingested from one or more data production systems and various other mission and external data providers, as necessary, through interfaces described in specific Interface Control Documents (ICDs).
-Requirements to archive and distribute the data for a given mission extend as long as required by the ESDIS Project.
+Requirements to archive and distribute the data for a given mission extend as long as required by ESDIS.
 This duration is dependent on the active use of the data by NASA funded investigators and the provisions of long term archiving as determined by ESDIS.
 XDAACs will need to ensure that the data are transitioned to the appropriate Long-Term Archive when National Aeronautics and Space Administration (NASA) notifies the XDAAC that it is appropriate to do so.
 The XDS has a search and order/request/access function that 1) provides users with information about the available data products and data-related services (e.g., guide documents), 2) gives users the capability to identify and select their desired information and data products or services before ordering/requesting/accessing, and 3) delivers the requested data to users.
 The XDS shall provide users with functionalities to manipulate certain data products prior to ordering (e.g., spatial and/or spectral subsetting).
 The XDAAC shall provide a User Services function to assist users, for example, questions regarding data formats, data usage, system access, etc. While the XDAAC will probably be staffed only on a 40-hour workweek schedule, ESDIS expects the XDS to be available every day on a 24-hour basis with the exceptions of planned downtime.

-The ESDIS Project supports and maintains a number of cross-EOSDIS infrastructure components and APIs that together, along with XDS components, define the EOSDIS enterprise.
-In addition to the EMS, these components include the Common Metadata Repository (CMR), its internal metadata representation called the Unified Metadata Model (UMM), and its Earthdata Search reference client; the Global Imagery Browse Services (GIBS) and its Worldview reference client; and Earthdata which includes the Earthdata website, Earthdata Code Collaborative (ECC), Earthdata Login, Earthdata Top Hat along with a number of other reusable components.
+The Project supports and maintains a number of cross-EOSDIS infrastructure components and APIs that together, along with XDS components, define the EOSDIS enterprise.
+In addition to the EMS, these components include NASA's Common Metadata Repository (CMR), its internal metadata representation called the Unified Metadata Model (UMM), and its Earthdata Search reference client; Global Imagery Browse Services (GIBS) and its Worldview reference client; and Earthdata which includes the Earthdata website, Earthdata Code Collaborative (ECC), Earthdata Login, Earthdata Top Hat along with a number of other reusable components.
 As new cross-EOSDIS infrastructure components are developed, the XDAAC is expected to participate in the development by providing unique requirements and to participate in systems reviews.
 XDAACs may also collaborate with each other and it is incumbent on them to provide all necessary interfaces between collaborating XDS systems at each XDAAC.

 It is ESDIS policy to release all software as open source following the NASA release process.
 All software developed for the XDSs shall likewise be released as open source.